-Hyderabad Police arrests Bhim Army Chief Chandrashekhar Azad
+Hyderabad Police detains Bhim Army Chief Chandrashekhar Azad

 It is said that Prior Police permission was not taken by organisers for the meeting.

-His arrest comes barely 10 days after his release on bail by a Delhi court.
+His detention comes barely 10 days after his release on bail by a Delhi court.

+Azad was released on 16 January after spending a month in jail over his protest against the citizenship law at Delhi's Jama Masjid.

+The Bhim Army had organised a march from Jama Masjid to Jantar Mantar against the CAA on 20 December following which he was sent to judicial custody on 21 December.